Why Rolling Stone Charlie Watts doesn't have a drum kit at home

 Mick Jagger, Keith Richards, Ronnie Wood and Charlie Watts all called in to the charity event, organised by Lady Gaga in conjunction with Global Citizen and the World Health Organisation.

 Performing individually from their own homes via webcam, the veteran band played their 1969 classic You Can't Always Get What You Want.

-Fans were amused to see Charlie Watts use a suitcase and the side of a chair to "air drum" his part on the classic song - playing along to a pre-recorded drum track.
+Fans were amused to see Watts use a suitcase and the side of a chair to "air drum" his part on the classic song - playing along to a pre-recorded drum track.

 "Charlie Watts happily playing air drums for The Rolling Stones is the kind of feel-good content we need," tweeted one.